JKorf/CryptoClients.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Support the project
-I develop and maintain this package on my own for free in my spare time, any support is greatly appreciated.
+Any support is greatly appreciated.

 ### Donate
 Make a one time donation in a crypto currency of your choice.
 If you prefer to donate a currency not listed here please contact me.